anenadic/EMBER/README.md

 Either download the MySQL DMG for Mac OS X or install via package manager, e.g. homebrew.

-Start mysql (you may not need sudo on your system):
+Start MySQL server (you may not need sudo on your system):

 ```
 # sudo mysql.server start
 ```

-Connect to your mySQL console and create database called 'ember'.
+Connect to your MySQL console and create database called 'ember'.
 Create user 'ember' as well and grant all privileges to that user on database 'ember'.
 Remember to set the password you used for user 'ember' in `html/connect.inc.php` file too.

 From command line load the .sql dump file (obtained separately).